 As we mentioned, important payload and towing capacities (and other details) are listed on a plate in the driver’s doorjamb.
 So what do you do if you place an order, like we did, and the truck doesn’t even exist yet?

-A front view of exactly what our new GMC Sierra 1500 will look like.
+A front view of exactly what our GMC Sierra 1500 looks like.

 But what about payload?
-It may sound odd, but we don’t know exactly what the payload on our new truck will be.
-Until we see the actual door sill plate, it’s not possible for us to know.
+It may sound odd, but we didn’t know exactly what the payload on our new truck would be prior to taking delivery of it, despite our exhaustive research.
+Until we were able to see the actual door sill plate, it wasn’t possible for us to know.
 Even the dealer could only give us an estimate.
-Here’s how we dealt with that to make sure that both our half-ton truck towing capacity and payload can handle the new rig we have on order…
+Here’s how we dealt with that to make sure that both our half-ton truck towing capacity and payload could handle the new rig we had on order at the time:

-GMC’s system allowed us to confirm that our truck will come with a 7,300 lb.
+GMC’s system allowed us to confirm that our truck would come with a 7,300 lb.
 GVWR (Gross Vehicle Weight Rating).
-So we know how much it can weigh when it’s fully loaded up.
-But what we don’t (and can’t) yet know is the truck’s empty (or “curb”) weight.
-But we do have an idea — enough to be sure we have a payload capacity that will provide a safe buffer for us.
+So we knew how much it could weigh fully loaded up.
+But what we didn’t (and couldn’t) know in advance was the truck’s empty (or “curb”) weight.
+However, we did have an idea — enough to be sure we would have a payload capacity that will provide a safe buffer for us.

-Based on all the options we’ve ordered (and, most importantly, with some assistance from our dealer) we’ve been able to confidently estimate that our truck’s curb weight will be no more than 5,300 lbs.
-Even if it were as high as 5,300 lbs, that would leave us with a usable payload of 2,000 lbs.
+Based on all the options we ordered (and, most importantly, with some assistance from our dealer) we were able to confidently estimate that our truck’s curb weight would be no more than 5,300 lbs.
+Even if it were as high as 5,300 lbs, that would have leave us with a usable payload of 2,000 lbs.

-Even if the truck comes in at the highest curb weight we’ve estimated (5,300 lbs), and the trailer was loaded all the way to the max (unlikely), and WE were loaded all the way to the max (off our diet, LOL), 402 lbs is more than the weight of the gear we plan to carry in the bed and backseat of the truck by a good margin.
-We’re good.
-But we won’t know 100% for sure until we see the sill plate and weigh the loaded truck, trailer, and tongue.
+Even if the truck had come in at the highest curb weight we’d estimated (5,300 lbs), and the trailer was loaded all the way to the max (unlikely), and WE were loaded all the way to the max (off our diet, LOL), 402 lbs is more than the weight of the gear we planned to carry in the bed and backseat of the truck by a good margin.
+But, we wouldn’t know 100% for sure until we had the opportunity to see the sill plate and weigh the loaded truck, trailer, and tongue.

 Using our GMC Sierra experience as an example, whatever brand or model pickup truck you choose, be sure to do all your homework.
 When it comes to figuring out whether a certain pickup truck can tow a particular trailer, lots of factors have to be considered, not just the advertised maximum towing capacity.

-You’ll also notice that we’re buying a truck that’s capable of towing a larger trailer than we’re getting.
-That’s for two reasons: 1) We want to future-proof ourselves to some degree, so if we decide to get a somewhat larger RV in a few years, we won’t automatically be forced to buy a new truck, and 2) It’s important to build in a safety margin.
+You’ll also notice that we bought a truck that’s capable of towing a larger trailer than we were buying.
+That’s for two reasons: 1) We wanted to future-proof ourselves to some degree, so if we decide to get a somewhat larger RV in a few years, we wouldn’t automatically be forced to buy a new truck, and 2) It’s important to build in a safety margin.

-We chose the GMC because we (1) like the look of it, (2) it can tow the weight we need and has the payload capacity to handle the trailer, and (3) it’s the only ½-ton truck that offers a diesel engine option for the 2024 model year (and the impressive fuel economy numbers don’t hurt, either… we’re used to having a 1,000-mile range in our diesel pusher, so whatever we can do to minimize the frequency of fueling stops will help).
+We chose the GMC because we (1) like the look of it, (2) it can tow the weight we need and has the payload capacity to handle the trailer, and (3) it was the only ½-ton truck that offered a diesel engine option for the 2024 model year, and the impressive fuel economy numbers didn’t hurt, either.
+Remember, we were used to having a 1,000-mile range in our diesel pusher, so whatever we could do to minimize the frequency of fueling stops is helpful.

 The 2024 Sierra shares the GM T1 platform with the 2024 Chevy Silverado 1500.